BiographyCelebrity & EntertainmentFootballNewsSports

 Tuchel’s time as the coach of Augsburg II impressed many top-level German clubs, and he went on to be appointed by Bundesliga club Mainz 05 in 2009.

-At Dortmund, he went on to return the final of the DFB-Pokal, where Tuchel won his first-ever major honor as a coach, as well as the club’s first trophy in five years, as they beat Eintracht Frankfurt 2–1, with goals from both Dembélé and Aubameyang.
+At Dortmund, he went on to return to the final of the DFB-Pokal, where Tuchel won his first-ever major honor as a coach, as well as the club’s first trophy in five years, as they beat Eintracht Frankfurt 2–1, with goals from both Dembélé and Aubameyang.

 The team finished the season third in the Bundesliga and was eliminated in the quarter-finals of the Champions League by Monaco.